Tourist Triathlon by the Ebro for the allergic to the lounger

 Of pinions and flows

 Immediately after (with just enough time to digest the croissant and not get crossed in the trachea), the bike ride.
 This may be the most sacrificed part (at least for buttocks, buttocks and rumps) because they are 20 kilometers, which are completed in about three hours since the pedaling rhythm is paused.
-It goes through Pedrola, Figueruelas, Grisen, they are becoming 'paradicas' to explain curiosities of the Imperial Canal, and it is reached, with the buttocks made of dust but some pernacas that not even Induráin (in his stage prior to surrendering to the madeleines), is reached -we say-, the poplar of the The Codera (Alagón), where you can enjoy food at the table.
+It goes through Pedrola, Figueruelas, Grisen, they become 'paradic' to explain curiosities of the Imperial Canal, and we reach, with our buttocks covered in dust but some pernacas that not even Induráin (in its stage prior to indulging in muffins), can reach - we say - the poplar grove of the The Codera (Alagón), where you can enjoy food at the table.

-We have already planted ourselves, more or less, in the 13.30 and although laziness peeks out from behind each bush and invites you to take a nap after paella, at 15.00:XNUMX p.m. the reveille is heard again to put the expedition back on track.
-He has to take the canoe and cover - row that you will row - the section between La Codera and the Torres de Berrellén boat.
-"First we do a five-minute course so that no one gets soaked by falling into the water," says Néstor J. Torrecilla, environmental educator at Ebronautas, where "for a long time active fluvial tourism has been committed to in a privileged natural and cultural environment. ».
-Torrecilla says that the current controversy of the low water level and the 'low' flow of the Ebro does not prevent carrying out the activity because "there are always areas where you can navigate: 25 cubic meters per second is more than enough and, in addition, it is safer when you work with groups.
-Although they understand that the limit of 30 meters was encrypted "so that fish would not be found floating belly up", in Ebronautas they are in favor of establishing the environmental regime of flows on a scientific basis and with a process of public participation.
+We have already planted ourselves, more or less, in the 13.30 And although laziness peeks out from behind each bush and invites you to take a nap after paella, at 15.00:XNUMX p.m. the reveille is heard again to put the expedition back on track.
+He has to take the canoe and cover - row as you will row - the section between La Codera and the Torres de Berrellén boat.
+"First we do a five-minute course so that no one gets soaked by falling into the water," says Néstor J. Torrecilla, environmental educator at Ebronautas, where "for a long time there has been a commitment to active river tourism in a privileged natural and cultural environment." ».
+Torrecilla says that the current controversy over low water and the 'low' flow of the Ebro does not prevent the activity from being carried out because "there are always areas through which you can navigate: 25 cubic meters per second is more than enough and, furthermore, it is safer when "You work with groups."
+Although they understand that the 30-meter limit was set "so that fish would not be found floating belly up," Ebronautas are in favor of setting the environmental flow regime on a scientific basis and with a process of public participation.

 Aeolus, the waters, the divine and the human...
-The fact is that when we return to the route, we disembark in Torres de Berrellén and, after some rigorous stretching, the hiking gear led by the people of Caralebro.
-Actually, it is 'Nordic walking', "a way of optimizing the natural walk, which also benefits the joints and the cardiorespiratory system."
-In the purest Finnish style (although passing through the Drum grove), you walk with sticks to exercise 90% of the muscles until you reach Sobradiel.
+The fact is that back on the route we disembark in Torres de Berrellén and, after some rigorous stretching, we begin the hiking gear led by the people of Caralebro.
+In reality, it is 'Nordic walking', "a way to optimize natural walking, which also benefits the joints and the cardiorespiratory system."
+In the purest Finnish style (although passing through the Drum Grove), you walk with canes to exercise 90% of your muscles. until you reach Sobradiel.

 And that's it.
 That's it.
-At this point, the flood will leave the happy 'broken triathlon runners' who will get back on the bus, proud of their feat but admiring the efficiency of the bus's diesel engine...
+At this point the flood will leave the happy 'depleted triathloners' who will get back on the bus, proud of their feat but admired by the efficiency of the bus's diesel engine...

 Source: heraldo.es